-A normal dog’s ear will be clean and have the appearance of pink, healthy skin, as shown on the picture below:
+A normal dog’s ear will be clean and have the appearance of pink, healthy skin, as shown in the picture below:

-Common causes of black gunk or debris in a dog’s ear
+4 common causes of black gunk (discharge) in a dog’s ears

 1. Ear infections